TylerTemp/docpie/README.rst

 for ``help=True``, ``Docpie`` will check "--help" and "-h", then set value as ``Docpie.help_handler``.

-There are two way to customize it:
+There are two ways to customize it:

 extra
 ^^^^^